 - Bread should be kept in a cool, dry place and will go stale or mouldy more quickly when placed next to chilled produce

 - Peanut butter should be stored in the cupboard

 Love your leftovers

-If you’ve got a pile of peelings or leftover lamb then don’t throw it away.
+If you’ve got a pile of peelings or leftover lamb from Easter then don’t throw it away.
 Check out these recipes that allow you to create something delicious from last night’s dinner and other meals.